Cymmetria/weblogic_honeypot/README.md

 WebLogic Honeypot is a low interaction honeypot to detect CVE-2017-10271 in the Oracle WebLogic Server component of Oracle Fusion Middleware.
 This is a Remote Code Execution vulnerability.
 The honeypots does a simple simulation of the WebLogic server and will allow attackers to use the vulnerability to attempt to execute code, and will report of such attempts.

-It is released under the MIT license for the use of the community.
+It is released under the MIT license for the use of the community, pull requests are welcome!

 # Usage